OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Prevalence: 3.73% of tested applications present at least one of the 40 weaknesses in this category.

 Why is it still #1?
-Access control remains the most widespread security problem because it is complex to implement correctly and often neglected in development phases.
+Access control remains the most widespread security problem because it is complex to implement correctly and often neglected during development phases.

 Examples of weaknesses:

-- Horizontal access: A user can access another user's data at the same level
+- Horizontal access: A user can access another user's data at the same privilege level

 - Vertical access: A user can access features reserved for administrators